khulnasoft/AiKit/docs/overview/contributing/open_tasks.rst

 #.
 Fixing Failing Tests
 #.
 Function Formatting
 #.
 Frontend APIs
 #.
-Ivy Experimental API
+Aikit Experimental API

 We try to explain these tasks as clearly as possible, but in cases where things are not clear, then please feel free to reach out on `discord`_ in the `open tasks thread`_!

-Please always use the latest commit on GitHub when working on any of these tasks, **DO NOT** develop your code using the latest PyPI release of :code:`ivy`.
+Please always use the latest commit on GitHub when working on any of these tasks, **DO NOT** develop your code using the latest PyPI release of :code:`aikit`.

 Fixing Failing Tests
 --------------------